A. These administrative guidelines are to facilitate arrangements for extended student field trips, pursuant to Board Policy 653.

 7. Availability of funds, expenses for students, or projected success of fundraising activities

-8. Accessible to all potential participants
+8. Accessibility to all potential participants

-C. Approved adequate student supervision for each trip must be assured.
+A. Approved adequate student supervision for each trip must be assured.
 A 1:12 ratio of chaperones to students is recommended.

-D. Chaperones must sign the Extended Field Trip Chaperone Agreement (Appendix B), indicating a willingness to accept and adhere to the expectations and rules outlined in the agreement.
+B. Chaperones must sign the Extended Field Trip Chaperone Agreement (Appendix B), indicating a willingness to accept and adhere to the expectations and rules outlined in the agreement.

-E. Travel outside the metropolitan area will be arranged through bonded travel agencies.
-Parents and guardians will be informed, in advance, of the anticipated itinerary, costs, and activities.
+D. Parents and guardians will be informed, in advance, of the anticipated itinerary, costs, and activities.

-F. There shall be clear, written communication of prospective travel details to parents/guardians, students, and chaperones, including information of behavioral expectations.
+E. There shall be clear, written communication of prospective travel details to parents/guardians, students, and chaperones, including information of behavioral expectations.

-J. Precautionary health/safety measures for the health of students, staff, and chaperones shall be provided prior to departure.
+I. Precautionary health/safety measures for the health of students, staff, and chaperones shall be provided prior to departure.

-K. Reasonable accommodations for students, staff, and chaperones with disabilities shall be provided.
+J. Reasonable accommodations for students, staff, and chaperones with disabilities shall be provided.

 L. No less than one week prior to departure, the organizing teacher and building principal must both sign off on the Extended Field Trip Verification Form (Appendix D).

-N. As referenced in Board Policy 653, all applicable laws, Minnesota State High School League rules, school board policies and administrative guidelines, and employment agreements will be in effect in travel situations, just as they are on School District property.
+N. As referenced in Board Policy 653, all applicable laws, Minnesota State High School League rules, school board policies and administrative guidelines, and employment agreements will be in effect in travel situations, just as they are on District property.